macarenabellov/SQL/README.md

 ### Mid Project:

-**The situation:** Maven Fuzzy Factory has been live for 8 months approx., and CEO is due to present company performance metrics to the board next week.
+**The situation:** Maven Fuzzy Factory has been live for 8 months approx., and CEO is due to present company performance metrics to the board.
 I am tasked with preparing relevant metrics to show the company's promision growth.

 **Objetive:** SQL is used to extract and analyze website traffic and performance data from the Maven Fuzzy Factory database to quantify the company's growth,